1977 New York City mayoral election: Campaign

 Koch ran to the right of the other candidates, on a "law and order" platform.
-According to historian Jonathan Mahler, the blackout that happened in July of that year, and the subsequent rioting, helped catapult Koch and his message of restoring public safety to front-runner status.
+A major blackout affected New York City from July 13, 1977 to July 14, 1977.
+The blackout was localized to New York City and the immediate surroundings, and resulted in citywide looting.
+According to historian Jonathan Mahler, the blackout and the subsequent rioting helped catapult Koch and his message of restoring public safety to front-runner status.
+Mayor Beame accused Con Edison, the power provider for New York City, of "gross negligence".
+Koch criticized Beame for losing control of the streets and failing to ask Governor Carey to call in the National Guard.